NickOrtiz/NickOrtiz/README.md

 - 👪 Family time above all

 ---
-⭐️ *Open to collaborating on frontend, data viz, and accessibility-focused projects.
+⭐️ *Open to collaborating on frontend, data viz, and accessibility-focused experiences.
 Let’s connect!*